Sergie-AGA/Mini_Apps/README.md

 This project uses React JS to handle the UI, as well as the CSS pre-processor SASS (SCSS to be specific) and BEM naming convention along with a variation of the 7-1 CSS architecture.
 Each program inside it has varying functionalities.

+Live version with React JS hosted in: https://mini-apps-by-sieger.netlify.app/.
+Vanilla apps hosted in: https://github.com/Sergie-AGA/vanilla-apps

 Current version code: 2.0
 Current version live: 2.0
-Live version hosted in: https://mini-apps-by-sieger.netlify.app/.
-Some apps might be hosted in Github pages.

 Existing applications: